EU holds nuclear talks in shadow of Iran hanging

 The US also signed the JCPOA back in 2015.

-Outgoing US president Donald Trump later quit the accord and the State Department, like the EU, condemned Zam's execution.
+Outgoing US president Donald Trump later quit the accord and the State Department, echoing the EU, condemned Zam's execution on Monday.

 But Rouhani indicated he was open to fresh cooperation with US president-elect Joe Biden, so long as America let Iran build ballistic missiles.

-"The missile program and regional issues have no link to the nuclear deal.
+"The missile programme and regional issues have no link to the nuclear deal.
 These are not matters of discussion, at all," he said.

 "The Americans were trying for months to add the missile issue [to the JCPOA] and this was rejected.
-Trump was uninformed and didn't know about the matter, but Mr. Biden is well aware of the details," he added.
+Trump was uninformed and didn't know about the matter, but Mr. Biden is well aware of the details," Rouhani added.

-Meanwhile, it remains to be seen when the EU-Iran business forum might be rescheduled, the EU foreign service said.
+Meanwhile, it remained to be seen when the EU-Iran business forum might be rescheduled, the EU foreign service said.

-"The forum was not cancelled, it was postponed, because the circumstances are not right," its spokesman said.
+"The forum was not cancelled, it was postponed, because the circumstances are not right, exactly because of what happened on Saturday with the execution [of Zam]," the EU spokesman said.

-And it will not be held "until such time we find it useful or appropriate," he added.
+And the event would not be held "until such time as we find it useful or appropriate," the spokesman added.

-Iran executed 251 people last year, the highest figure in the world.
+Iran executed 251 people last year.

-Djalali, the dual Swedish-Iranian national, was convicted of helping Israeli intelligence operatives to target Iranian nuclear scientists.
+China was believed to have killed thousands of prisoners in 2019 by international charity Amnesty International.

-And Rouhani, on Monday, repeated accusations that Israel was behind the recent assassination of a senior Iranian expert, in remarks which boded ill for the condemned man's safety.
+Djalali, the dual Swedish-Iranian national, was convicted by Iran of helping Israeli intelligence services to target Iranian nuclear scientists.

-The forum was not cancelled, it was postponed, because the circumstances are not right, exactly because of what happened on Saturday with the execution
+And Rouhani, on Monday, repeated accusations that Israel was behind the recent assassination of a top Iranian nuclear expert, Mohsen Fakhrizadeh, in remarks which boded ill for Djalali's safety.

-"Waging instability and war in the final days of the Trump administration was the main aim of the Zionist regime [Israel] in the assassination," Rouhani said.
+"Waging instability and war in the final days of the Trump administration was the main aim of the Zionist regime [Israel] in the assassination [of Fakhrizadeh]," Rouhani said.